 In order to see if you are eligible for an early termination of your probation, it is important that you work with a criminal defense attorney who is well-versed in this process.
 Having an attorney at your side will help you approach the situation in an efficient manner while enabling you to articulately argue your reasoning for ending the probationary period.

 Georgetown Early Termination of Probation

 Although a much more attractive alternative to a jail cell, probation comes with many difficult requirements and guidelines that will affect your everyday life in many ways.
-If you have been successfully satisfying the terms of your probation and would like to see if you can end it early, contact Law Office of Price & Wiggins, P.C. today.
+If you have been successfully satisfying the terms of your probation and would like to see if you can end it early, contact Law Office of Michael J. Price, P.C. today.

 Michael J. Price is an experienced and dedicated criminal defense lawyer who has handled multiple early termination of probation cases.
 He draws upon this experience and familiarity with the justice system in both Bell County and Williamson County in working to terminate your probation.

 To schedule a free and confidential consultation to see if you qualify for early termination, call (512) 354-1880 or send an online message today.
-Law Office of Price & Wiggins, P.C. proudly represents individuals throughout Central Texas, including Williamson County and Bell County.
+Law Office of Michael J. Price, P.C. proudly represents individuals throughout Central Texas, including Williamson County and Bell County.

 Early Termination of Probation Process in Texas

 If steps are taken correctly and all of your bases are covered, the process of requesting an early termination of probation is relatively straightforward.
 After consulting with your attorney and verifying whether you are in fact eligible for early termination, the next step is to talk with your probation officer about your plans.
 At this point you need to make sure that you have satisfied all of your specific requirements for the terms of your probation.
 This will include completing at least 33 percent or 2 years of your probation time, whichever happens to come first.